Small Business Insurance in Los Angeles & Group Health Insurance Plans

 What Is Group Health Insurance?

 Group health insurance is a single policy that covers an entire group of people.
 The most common group that purchases a group plan is a business with employees.
 That’s not the only organization that can benefit from a group plan.
 Other organizations can also purchase insurance for their members.
+This applies to California small businesses, as well.

 Individual health insurance policies used to base their rates on the individual health history of the applicant.
 The new healthcare law changed that.
 The new law protects people with preexisting conditions from being denied insurance.
 In a way, individual health insurance plans purchased through the Affordable Care Act make you a small part of an enormous group plan.